l06066hb/jvman/README.en.md

 │   └── i18n/          # Internationalization resources
 ├── tests/             # Test cases
 ├── docs/              # Documentation
+├── scripts/           # Build and utility scripts
+├── config/            # Configuration files
+├── resources/         # Resource files
+│   └── icons/        # Icon resources
 └── requirements/      # Dependency configuration files
 ```

 ## FAQ

 ### Q: How to resolve environment variable setup failure?
-A: Ensure running the program with administrator privileges or manually copy and set environment variable values.
+A: Ensure running the program with administrator/sudo privileges or manually copy and set environment variable values.

 ### Q: What to do if download speed is slow?
 A: Configure proxy server in settings or use manual download feature.

 ### Q: How to backup current configuration?
-A: Program configuration files are stored in `%APPDATA%/jvman` directory, you can directly copy this directory for backup.
+A: Program configuration files are stored in user directory, you can directly copy this directory for backup.

-## Related Projects
-- [SDKMAN](https://github.com/sdkman/sdkman-cli) - SDK Manager for Unix-based Systems
-- [Jabba](https://github.com/shyiko/jabba) - Cross-platform Java Version Manager
+### Q: How to handle version switching failure?
+A: Check if you have sufficient permissions and ensure the target JDK directory exists and is complete.

 ## Security
 Please report security vulnerabilities to [security@example.com](mailto:security@example.com).